ChangyuanZhao/ChangyuanZhao.github.io/_pages/cv.md

 # 📖 Educations
 - *2023.08 - Present*, Nanyang Technological University, Singapore.
 PhD.
 Supervised by Prof. Dusit Niyato.
-- *2020.09 - 2023.06*, Institute of Software, Chinese Academy of Sciences /& University of Chinese Academy of Sciences, China.
+- *2020.09 - 2023.06*, Institute of Software, University of Chinese Academy of Sciences, China.
 M.Eng. in Computer Science and Technology.
 Supervised by Prof. Bai Xue
 - *2016.09 - 2020.06*, University of Science and Technology of China, China.
 B.Sc. in Information and Computing Sciences.